 RBF makes climate change related grants through its Sustainable Development program, which seeks to advance “global stewardship that is ecologically based, economically sound, socially just, culturally appropriate, and consistent with intergenerational equity.”
 To advance solutions to climate change, RBF pursues strategies that advance the green economy agenda, advocate for increased public and policymaking related to climate change, and those that campaign to reduce fossil fuel or carbon intensive energy reliance.
 What's notable about RBF's climate grantmaking is the range of interests pursued by the fund.
 Its interests include ocean acidification, more efficient buildings, the national security dimension of climate change, and the all-important big question of how capitalism must adapt to the imperative of ecology sustainability.

 RBF’s Sustainable Development grants range from $200,000 to $500,000.
-However, the fund does not make grants to a large number of climate change organizations, and the ones that do receive RBF support tend to be pretty big.
+However, while the fund does not make many climate change grants, the ones that do receive RBF support tend to be large.
 To get a sense of the breadth of this funder, explore its searchable grants database.

 RBF accepts grant inquiries throughout the year.